Artisan-Lab/SMTimer/README.md

 This repository provides the toolkit described in the following paper

-`Boosting symbolic execution via constraint solving time prediction: An experience report`, Sicheng Luo, Hui Xu, Yanyang Bi, Yangfan Zhou, Xin Wang, to appear in *ISSTA 2021*
+`Boosting symbolic execution via constraint solving time prediction: An experience report`, to appear in *ISSTA 2021*

 We hope the guidance and the explanation would be helpful for readers to reproduce the experiments and reuse our toolkit and dataset.